Project-EPIC/epic-infra/tweets-api/README.md

 **GET parameters**
 - `count`: Number of tweets per page.
 Defaults to 100.
 Maximum 1000.
 - `page`: Page number (gets specified page according to count).
 Defaults to 1
+- `since`: Start date for tweets to be returned.
+Optional.
+- `until`: End date for tweets to be returned.
+Optional.

 **Response (GET `/tweets/winter/`)**